Election to Congress president's post is good for the party: Tharoor | Politics

 Election to Congress president's post is good for the party: Tharoor

-Congress leader and Thiruvananthapuram MP Shashi Tharoor on Tuesday said the reports about the possibility of him contesting for the party presidents post were only speculation, but said he would be able to clearly say about his candidature only after the election notification is announced.He also said an election to the top party post is good for the party.There is only speculation.
+Congress leader Shashi Tharoor on Tuesday said even as the Nehru-Gandhi family has opted out of the contest for the Congress presidential election and he would decide whether to throw his hat in the ring only after the election notification came out.At the same time, Tharoor also termed as only speculation the reports about the possibility of him contesting for the party presidents post.Keeping all options open, the Thiruvananthapuram MP said an election to the top Congress post is good for the party.There is only speculation.

 - Country: